Skip to main content

 (Sept.
 15, 2014) — The University of Kentucky is launching the “Pick it Up” campaign this week, urging participation from the entire UK community to help make our campus litter-free.
 The program was developed by a group of campus partners and is funded by the Office of the Executive Vice President for Finance and Administration.

 "The University of Kentucky has one of the most beautiful and diverse landscapes in the nation," said Eric N. Monday, executive vice president for Finance and Administration.
-"We hope that Pick it Up will not only help us to preserve the natural beauty of our campus, but also encourage everyone
+"We hope that Pick it Up will not only help us to preserve the natural beauty of our campus, but also encourage

 (Sept.
 9, 2014) ‒ One of the most respected American scholarly authority on Islam, John L. Esposito, will visit the University of Kentucky Wednesday to discuss “The Future of Islam: Assessing the Elements of Reform, Revival, and Fundamentalism in the Muslim World.”
 The community is invited to attend his presentation at 6:30 p.m.
 Wednesday, Sept.
 10, at the Singletary Center Recital Hall.
 The event is part of the University of Kentucky College of Arts and Sciences Passport to the World 2014-15 program Year of the Middle East: Crossroads of the World.
-A professor of Islamic Studies and International Affairs at Georgetown University, Esposito will discuss his book on the portrait of Islam today and tomorrow, drawn by a lifetime of thought and research to sweep away the
+A professor of Islamic Studies and International Affairs at Georgetown University, Esposito will discuss his book on the portrait of Islam today and tomorrow, drawn by a lifetime of thought and research to

 by Keith Hautala